Skip To Main Content

 Housing for Boarding Students

 Boarding students live on campus in dormitories used during the academic year.
 Housing assignments are based on student age, gender, and length of program.
-Each dorm is overseen by an adult Head of House and staffed with a team of adult resident advisers.
+Each dorm is overseen by an adult Head of House and staffed with a team of adult resident and adjunct advisers.
 Rooms are furnished with a bed, dresser, desk, chair, and wardrobe or closet.

 Housing FAQs